Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Background

-The Compatible RKHS Actor-Critic implementation can be interpreted as a natural policy gradient algorithm, which comes with the benefit of being robust to choices of the coordinates by taking into account the curvature of the manifold that they parametrise.
-We give a proof of the natural gradient interpretation in Appendix ~\ref{app: NPG}.2 with reasoning based on a related proof by Kakade \cite{Kakade2002}.
+The optimal solution for the critic within the Compatible RKHS Actor-Critic implementation is consistent with the natural policy gradient, which is robust to the choice of the coordinates by taking into account the curvature of the probability manifold that they parametrise.
+We give a proof of the natural policy gradient interpretation in \refSI{4.2} with reasoning based on a related proof by \cite{Kakade2002}.
+While Compatible RKHS Actor-Critic does not implement the natural policy gradient, the approach with functional gradient ascent and sparsification in RKHS benefits from the design of smooth policies, efficient parametrisation and feature design, and domain-specific kernels.
+However, one may leverage both properties by designing a natural actor-critic as we show in Section~\ref{sec: natural AC}.